 A. Typical familial triggers: A loss that cannot be properly grieved, nor restored.

 This can be a real loss (death, stable & secure environment, disability, etc) or a psychological one: power, spontaneity, emotional stability, love.

 B. A wider loss: It can also be the loss of something more abstract, but equally vital: meaning, true connectedness, authenticity, truth, depth, spirituality, creativity, and engagement.

 C. And more modern/societal: The loss of childhood, the loss of security, of certainty, of community, and of time spent in nature.

-2. The most ineffective way to treat it: With medicine.
+2. The most ineffective way to treat it: medicine.

 No, this is not my personal opinion because I am anti-medicine.
 I do not tell people with diabetes or high blood pressure not to take their pills.
 But, as any medical practitioner will tell you – with exasperation, or resignation, depending on how long they have been in practice – the problem is that many people with diabetes continue with their unhealthy lifestyles, even when they become blind, or a foot has to be amputated.
 That persons will high blood pressure will not exercise, or keep their weight down, despite being told to do so repeatedly.

 Research has conclusively shown by now that a) anti-depressants on their own will not –cannot – cure you of depression, and that b) at least one third of people do not respond to anti-depressants positively, and a significant percentage will respond negatively, that is, become more depressed.
-The long and the short of it: Anti-depressants can help in the short term, and may even be vital for that initial kick-start that you need, but if you do not make the necessary lifestyle changes, you will remain depressed.
+The long and the short of it: Anti-depressants help in the short term, and may be vital for that initial kick-start that you need, but if you do not make the necessary lifestyle changes, you will become depressed again.
 This I can guarantee you.
 The same goes with anxiolytics (anti-anxiety meds).
 Depression and anxiety, by the way, are twins.

 3. The best cure is the hardest one.
 Its name is truth.